GitHub Instructor Guide

 Tips

 • Consider your assignment format and class size when assigning repository permissions.
-Courses oriented around discussion or collaboration may benefit from having a few main repositories viewable to everyone in the course.
-Courses based more around assignments or labs may benefit from having a repository for each submission, especially if they are large courses—this way, only the single student/assignment group and teaching team will have access.
+For example, courses oriented around collaboration may benefit from having a few main repositories viewable to everyone in the course, while courses focused on individual work may benefit from having a repository for each assignment submission, especially if they are large courses—this way, only the single student/assignment group and teaching team will have access to them.

 • To further refine what organization members can do in a repository, you can also create custom roles.
 Custom roles are helpful if you want specific people in the course to only access and change what they need.